esl-epfl/x-heep/docs/source/ExternalPeripherals/dLC.md

 ### General case
 At every new sample available to the DMA, the input data (`din`) is loaded in the the `read fifo`.
 This is popped by the dLC while it is on the `RUN` state.
-The `LVL W` most significant bits of the input data are taken.
+The input data is right shifted `LVL W` bits, so the `16 - LVL W` most significant bits of the input data are taken.
 This number of bits represent the width of the levels and force the level width to be a power of two.

 The piece of the input data corresponding to its level gets subtracted the last crossed level to obtain the level difference `dlvl`.
 This difference is used to decide how the dLC should proceed.